-- FICO® Scores: These use a credit scoring model designed by the Fair Isaac Corporation.
+- FICO® Score uses a credit scoring model designed by the Fair Isaac Corporation.

-- VantageScores: This is an alternative to FICO developed by Equifax, Experian, and TransUnion in 2006.
+- VantageScore is an alternative to FICO developed by Equifax, Experian, and TransUnion in 2006.

 Early models of the VantageScore system scored consumers on a scale of 501 to 990.
-Today, however, both FICO and VantageScores are on a scale of 300 to 850 with higher scores preferred.
-A score of over 740 is generally considered to be a very good score.
+Today, both are on a scale of 300 to 850.

 The data below on the average credit scores in America will tell you everything you need to know to see where you stand when it comes to your credit.